Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 2018-5-28 20:39:46 INFO 0x00158d0001b79111 (0x00158d0001b79111): WSDCGQ01LM - Xiaomi MiJia temperature & humidity sensor (EndDevice)
 ```

+### Green Power devices
+Zigbee Green Power devices are special end devices that are designed to be very energy efficient.
+Messages from Green Power devices cannot be "understood" by normal Zigbee devices, therefore they need to be "translated" first by a Green Power "proxy".
+This means the Green Power device must be in range of a regular Zigbee device that supports the Green Power proxy role.
+Examples are Philips Hue and (at least some) Ikea Tradfri bulbs.

+Green Power devices don't support binding and are not included in network scans.

+When pairing a Green Power device, you must choose whether translated messages should be re-transmitted by unicast or broadcast.
+Only [enable join](../../guide/usage/pairing_devices.md) on a specific device to use unicast for this Green Power device.
+Enable join on all devices to use broadcast.
+Do note that each proxy will generate a unique broadcast for each Green Power event, and a single keypress may generate more than one event (e.g. "key down" then "key up").
+If there are multiple proxies paired with a Green Power device, this may generate *a lot* of traffic.

+*Example Green Power devices: PTM 215Z, SR-ZGP2801K-5C, SR-ZGP2801K2-DIM, SR-ZGP2801K4-DIM*

+*Note: Heavy use of broadcasts can negatively impact performance of your network (See [Broadcasts](./02_improve_network_range_and_stability.md)).*

 ## Zigbee networking

 This section is an overview of how the Zigbee protocol stack divides into layers (See [Wikipedia - IP layers](https://en.wikipedia.org/wiki/Internet_protocol_suite#Layer_names_and_number_of_layers_in_the_literature) ).
 The number of layers in this type of description often varies; this discussion uses 4: